 Our rating: 4 out of 5

-This BBC Gardeners’ World Magazine Best Buy winner is light and comfortable.
-Its eight spray patterns are easy to change and it has no leaks and comes with a one-year warranty.
-It’s a simple spray gun that has eight different patterns – shower, soaker, mist, angle, full, cone, flat and centre – so it covers all gardening and household needs.
+This BBC Gardeners' World Magazine Best Buy for best budget spray gun is light and comfortable.
+It's a simple spray gun with eight, easy-to-change patterns – shower, soaker, mist, angle, full, cone, flat and centre – so it covers all gardening and household needs, and there aren't any leaks.
 The trigger lock is a ring on the top of the handle and needs two hands to flick into place, which is not ideal, and the adjustable flow is a fiddly little switch that takes ages to wind up or down, making it fairly ineffectual.
-For general spraying and watering, though, this is an easy-to-use spray gun for less than a tenner.
+For general spraying and watering though, this is an easy-to-use spray gun for less than a tenner.
+It comes with a one-year warranty.

 Read the full review: XHose 8 Speed Spray Nozzle review